BigWingBeat/rain-world-mod-template/README.md

 ### Running the mod

 In order to run the mod, you need to follow a couple of simple steps:
 1. Compile the mod by running `dotnet build`.
-This will create the `build` folder, and inside it will be your mod folder, named according to the `ModFolderName` property in the `yourmodname.csproj` file.
+Once your mod has finished compiling, you will find it inside the `artifacts/bin/yourmodname/debug_win-x86/mod` folder.
-2. Navigate to your Rain World installation, then copy or move the mod folder into the `RainWorld_Data/StreamingAssets/mods` folder.
+2. Navigate to your Rain World installation, then copy or move the mod into the `RainWorld_Data/StreamingAssets/mods` folder.
 3. Launch the game, and enable your mod from the remix menu.

 Tip: Running `dotnet build` compiles your mod with the 'Debug' configuration, which generates extra debug information and disables optimisations.
 This can be helpful during development, but if your mod is having performance issues, or you want to share it with other people, you should compile it in the 'Release' configuration instead, by running `dotnet build -c Release`.
+Be aware that this will also move it to the `release_win-x86` folder.